 - Store UE Positioning Capability received from an LMF and send the UE Positioning Capability along with the received location request to an LMF.

+- Receive UL NAS Transport including a PRU Association, Association Update, or Disassociation Request (contained in an LCS supplementary service message) from a UE.

+- AMF may verify whether a UE can serve as a PRU based on UE subscription data after receiving the PRU AssociationRequest, Association Update, or Disassociation.

+- Sends the PRU AssociationRequest or PRU Disassociation Request to LMF and may include a UE verification indication indicating whether this UE is authorized to serve as a PRU.

 NOTE: Details of UE Positioning Capability is defined in TS 37.355 [20].